AlexIndiex/WaveRiftNoobGuides/README.md

 > [!TIP]
 >  NOTE 3: you can edit the script and make it work under any other linux distro by just changing the paths `/home/deck` with your current user `/home/[user]`.

 ## [BACKUP](<https://drive.google.com/file/d/1UDI39fpYPtqUysXhRAsoV4cFw6PHX6CV/view?usp=sharing>):

+All the links belove are a reference to make the backup of the link above.

 - https://github.com/Ryujinx/release-channel-master/releases ;
 - https://panda3ds.com/download.html ;